 UW Medicine has developed a guide to the COVID-19 vaccine and answers to common questions.
 At this time the vaccine is available to anyone 6 months of age or older at no cost.
 Appointments available at UW Medicine and many other providers.
 Pierce County also has a website with vaccine information and local availability.

 In order to protect the health and safety of our community, the University of Washington is requiring all students and personnel to be vaccinated against COVID-19, with certain exemptions allowed.
-You will need toverify that you’ve been vaccinated or declare an exemption:
+You need to verify that you’ve been vaccinated or declare an exemption.

 When should you report a case?

 UW Environmental Health & Safety, in coordination with local and state public health agencies, responds to suspected and confirmed cases of COVID-19 in the UW community and takes action to prevent further transmission.

 The public health response activities include a case interview, risk assessment, providing guidance for self-isolation, notifications to those impacted and contact tracing.